Marseille must-sees 2023: Top things to do in Marseille

 Mirrored canopy at the Old Port of Marseille France

-The safest neighbourhoods are the ones surrounding the Vieux Port de Marseille (districts 1, 4, 5, 6 and 7).
-If you’re concerned about your safety, then consider the places north of that area (especially north o the 1st district) a no-go zone.
-Also, avoid to walk around the city at night.
+The safest neighborhoods are the ones surrounding the Vieux Port de Marseille (districts 1, 4, 5, 6, and 7).
+If you’re concerned about your safety, then consider the places north of that area (especially north of the 1st district) a no-go zone.
+Also, avoid walking around the city at night.
 We explored the direct area around the Vieux Port during the day and not once did we feel unsafe.
 Although I have to admit that, when we ventured towards the railway station, we were pretty shocked by the poverty.
 Many houses look as if they could collapse any minute.
 And that’s a real threat in Marseille, where houses are so dilapidated that they often pose a security risk.
 Many inhabitants, too poor to have their houses renovated, blame the city for over-investing in tourism and under-investing in housing.

 Getting to Marseille